 Once we identify a community in need, we reach out to local actors to build and deepen relationships.
 We offer strategy sessions about next steps, roles, training and coaching resources.
 Conversations with stakeholders continue as needed to help us – and them – understand their community’s unique challenges, what solutions work best for them and how the needs and responses change over time.

 We vet potential grantee partner organizations and collaborate to develop a plan and proposal, fill out a low-burden application and collect necessary documentation.
 Based on the information, our staff undertakes due diligence, reviews and approves.
 We are available for check-ins and technical assistance throughout the grant period.

 Outcome and results

-Since 2015, the Midwest Early Recovery fund has awarded more than $7 million to 75 grantee partners organizations that lead recovery efforts in communities affected by floods, severe storms, wildfires and other disaster events.
+Since 2015, the Midwest Early Recovery Fund has awarded more than $8 million to 85 grantee partner organizations that lead recovery efforts in communities affected by floods, severe storms, wildfires and other disaster events.

 Supporting mental health in rural communities post-disaster

 Pine Ridge Volunteer and Emergency Center nears completion